shivank0927/ospirit/README.md

   - `avatar`: Fetches and displays the avatar of a user.
   - `ping`: Checks the bot’s latency to the server.
   - `quote`: Provides a random or specific quote when requested by a user.
+  - `caption`: Returns a formatted embed of a message referenced by command user.

 ## Installation
+- The bot is not hosted online, to use the code you have to clone the repository and install the dependencies.

-Clone the repository and install the provided dependencies from `requirements.txt`:
+- Clone the repository and install the provided dependencies from `dependencies.txt`:

 ```sh
 git clone https://github.com/shivank0927/ospirit